 Oil, which was discovered in 1935, has so dominated the economy that it accounts for a third of the Latin America’s economy, 80 percent of export earnings and more than half the tax revenues.

 So when prices started falling to current levels of about $50 a barrel the emperor’s nakedness was exposed.
-As if that was not enough during the good day Caracas borrowed voraciously against future earnings from oil.
+As if that was not enough during the good days Caracas borrowed voraciously against future oil earnings.
 As it is now it receives almost no money from oil exports but still ships off massive amounts to Russia and China as debt payments.